FAQs

 Whilst on-site (and always!) please use bins for any rubbish you may have.
 Be respectful of your surroundings, and make sure you do not create litter.

-Consider taking public transport, cycling or walking to the site to lessen your impact, and bring an empty water bottle which will be refillable on site.
+Consider taking public transport, cycling or walking to the site to reduce your carbon footprint, and bring an empty water bottle to the site.

 Search Policy